Things to Know

 - The marriage officiant must be authorized through Vital Statistics to perform marriages in Alberta

-- The couple getting married and 2 adult witnesses must be physically in the presence of the marriage officiant
+- The couple getting married and 2 adult witnesses must be physically in the presence of the marriage officiant (Note: marriage by proxy (someone standing in place for the person getting married via teleconferencing, etc. Is not allowed)

-- Witnesses must meet the following requirements:
+Witnesses must meet the following requirements

 - be 18 years of age or older